100mslive/100ms-docs/common/basic_recording.md

 ## SFU Recording [Advanced]

 SFU recording is built for advanced use cases which require individual audio and video tracks for each participant.
 This recording option allows you to isolate recording at a participant level.
 Track recording allows you to record audio and video streams separately, making it easier to edit, layer, or reuse each of them.
+An example use case is to record a live podcast and later edit it for publishing.

 You can get track recordings in two forms: